mj3b/rgds/README.md

 # RGDS — Regulated Gate Decision Support

+## Canonical Reference Decisions

+If you read only one thing in this repository, read:

+- `examples/rgds-dec-0001.json` — Canonical **GO** decision
+- `examples/rgds-dec-0002-no-go.json` — Canonical **NO-GO** decision

+These files demonstrate the intended shape of an RGDS decision: human-governed, evidence-linked, auditable, and explicitly non-agentic.

 A human-governed system for producing defensible, phase-gate decisions in regulated environments.

 This repository is not about building AI agents.